It’s exciting to have your family meet and spend time with your new baby. Traveling to get there can be a bit of a

 Babies love noise but sometimes new noise like your mother-in-law’s hysterical terrier or your Uncle Mike’s unmistakable laugh is going to throw a wrench into nap time.
 If you have one of these set up at home, they are portable enough to take anywhere.
 Pop it into a plug then control it all from an app on your phone.
 Your baby will think, “Ah yes, this sounds like home.
 This sounds like a three-hour nap.”
 (Fingers crossed).
 You can even change the volume, sound and night light from the app so you can turn it up and change it to “mountain stream” when Auntie Barb arrives and hits the wine box with a vengeance.
 You can buy one here.

 Once your baby can sit up, portable high chairs are a great way to keep them involved at mealtime.
-Another reason they’re a great baby travel product: they are a nice way to keep babies safe in a space that isn’t baby-proofed like your pad.
+Another reason is that they’re a great baby travel product: they are a nice way to keep babies safe in a space that isn’t baby-proofed like your pad.
 I love the Inglesina Fast Table Chair because it’s easy to clip on and your baby is right up at everyone’s height.
 An even more portable option is the Totseat Chair Harness which ties right onto the chair.
 Your baby is a bit lower but you don’t have to worry about attaching it to different table lips.

 If you’re in for a long car trip and need to warm a bottle, this one from Munchkin plugs into a car adapter and fits most bottles and cup holders.
 It just dawned on me that I may be able to use this for coffee.
 I’m going to get one then report back because cold coffee is the bane of my mom existence.
 You can buy one here.